German-Hanoverian Party: History

 The DHP was closely associated with Ludwig Windthorst, who used to be a minister in independent Hanover.
-Despite supporting and campaigning for DHP, Windthorst never joined the party, and focused on building an all-Catholic coalition, becoming a co-founded of the Catholic Centre Party in the process.
+Despite supporting and campaigning for the DHP, Windthorst never joined the party, and focused on building an all-Catholic coalition, becoming a co-founded of the Catholic Centre Party in the process.
 Once the Centre Party entered politics, the DHP cooperated with it; both parties were opposed to étatism and Prussian taxation, while also seeking a more decentralised German union and the preservation of confessional schools.
 As such, the German-Hanoverian Party condemned the Kulturkampf and spoke in favour of Roman Catholic interests.
-Despite its conservative outlook, the DHP also opposed the Anti-Socialist Laws, as many of the party members "felt a genuine obligation to protect the working class and thus found it expedient to cooperate with the SPD".
+As part of its cooperation with the SPD, the DHP also opposed the Anti-Socialist Laws, as many of the party members "felt a genuine obligation to protect the working class and thus found it expedient to cooperate with the SPD".
 The party deputies also opposed and criticised the colonial policies of Germany, voting against army expansions and condemning colonial expansion as the cause of diplomatic tensions with other colonial empires.

 The party suffered a severe decline in the early 20th century, as its "clerical-proletarian-agrarian coalition" began to break down.
 Industrial workers started flocking to the SDP as industrialisation progressed, while many landed proprietors and small businesses switched to the German Agrarian League.
-Lastly, the party also lost the support of local Roman Catholics as it severed its ties to the Catholic Centre Party in 1912.
-The main reason for the decline, however, was the transformation of Hanover from a rural nation into a heavily industrialised one, which eroded the party's overwhemingly rural base.
+Lastly, the party also lost the support of local Roman Catholics as it severed its ties to the Centre Party in 1912.
+The main reason for the decline, however, was the transformation of Hanover from a rural nation into a heavily industrialised one, which eroded the party's overwhelmingly rural base.

-During the German Revolution of 1918–1919, the DHP advocated the implementation of a Free State of Hanover within the Weimar Republic.
-It succeeded in having a plebiscite held in the Prussian Province of Hanover on 19 May 1924.
-However, the referendum fell short of the one-third threshold required to enact devolution, with 25.5 per cent in favour.
-According to Evan Bukey, the result nevertheless showed that many Hanoverians remained alienated from Germany, and "continued to maintain their regional loyalty and to feel uncomfortable in the German state".
-However, the defeat at the referendum hastened the party's decline, and in the following years many members joined the rising Nazi Party, others the Catholic Centre.
-In 1933 the DHP, like other conservative and liberal parties, dissolved to prevent a ban by the Nazi regime.